dlajambe/llm/README.md

 This project contains several modules that can be used to build generative transformer models in PyTorch.

-The classes included in the llm.py file are based on the Decoder portion of the transformer model architecture decsribed in the famous [Attention Is All You Need](https://arxiv.org/abs/1706.03762) paper.
-By intelligently stacking multiple transformer blocks, a powerful language model can be trained in a more computationally efficient fashion than recursive language models.
+The classes included in the llm.py file are based on the decoder portion of the transformer model architecture described in [Attention Is All You Need](https://arxiv.org/abs/1706.03762) paper.
+By intelligently stacking multiple transformer blocks, a powerful language model can be trained in a more computationally efficient fashion than would be possible with recursive language models.

-Although higher performance can be achieved with word- or syllable-level embeddings, character-level embeddings were used in this project to reduce the dimensionality of the dataset and make training feasible with a household computer.
+Although higher performance can be achieved with word- or syllable-level embeddings, character-level embeddings were used in this project to reduce the dimensionality of the dataset and make training feasible on a household computer.

 ## Getting Started

-The `train_llm.py` script contains an example of how to use the project to build a generative large language model from an initial user-provided character sequence.
+The `train_llm.py` script contains an example of how to use the project modules to build a generative large language model from an initial user-provided character sequence.
 A sample dataset is provided (Shakespearean scripts), but it can be substituted with any user-provided text file.

 ### Dependencies